bolt/boltforms/docs/fields.md

                 value: My value
 ```

-Alternatively, you can pass in a parameter to the Twig function:
+Alternatively, you can pass in a parameter to the Twig function in your template:

 ```twig
     {{ boltforms('my_form', defaults={field_name: 'My value'}) }}